Emrio/experiment-garage/README.md

   - two goals:
     - easier to identify nodes when configuring the cluster, either on `bootstrap_peers` or on the webUI
     - easier to identify nodes for monitoring in prometheus

+## Notes

+- `replication_factor` in `garage.toml` must be the same on all nodes : https://garagehq.deuxfleurs.fr/documentation/reference-manual/configuration/#replication_factor